MicrosoftDocs/dynamics-365-project-operations/articles/invoicing/correct-project-invoice-proposals.md

 Financial dimensions on invoice headers can be edited before an invoice is posted.
 On the **Project invoice proposal** page, switch to the **Header** view, and then edit values on the **Financial dimensions** tab.

 The **Header** view is available only after the system administrator enables the **Use Project invoice proposal and invoice journal forms with the Header and Lines view** feature in the **Feature management** workspace.
-This feature requires Finance and Operations update 10.0.25 or later.
+This feature requires Finance update 10.0.25 or later.

 ### Line dimensions